Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

-For data generated from the UK household distribution the correct parameters are recovered by the MCMC algorithm at least 95\% of the time for all 12 values of $\theta$.
-However, when data is generated from the ``split'' distribution, the MCMC systematically overestimates $\beta$ when $\eta =0$ or $0.5$ and $\alpha_0 = 100$.
-For $\theta =(0.2,0),(0.5,0),(1.5,0), (2,0),(0.5,0.5),(1.5,0.5) \text{ and } (2.0,0.5)$ only $17\%, 1\%,44\%,83\%, 85\%,42\%$ and $63\%$ of the datasets, respectively, result in posteriors with 95\% intervals that overlap with the actual values, with most datasets resulting in overestimate.
-For $\eta = 1$, there was a tendency for $\beta$ to be underestimated when data was generated from the split distribution with $\alpha_0 = 100$.
-However, if an $\alpha_0$ is increased to $1000$, more strongly restricting the MCMC not to wander too far from the split household size distribution, then the value of $\beta$ can be recovered successfully in all cases (minimum of 93\% coverage with the 95\% confidence intervals).
+When the choice of $\boldsymbol{\alpha}$ matches the household size distribution used to generate the synthetic data the correct parameters are recovered by the MCMC algorithm at least 90\% of the time for all 9 choices of parameter vector $\theta$.
+However, when data was generated from the UK distribution and an $\boldsymbol{\alpha}$ proportional to the ``split'' distribution was used the MCMC failed to recover the parameters for a number of values of $\theta$.
+When $\eta=0$ (density-dependent mixing), there was systematic underestimation; for $\theta =(0.2,0),(0.5,0)\text{ and } (1.5,0)$ only $63\%, 9\%$ and $50\%$ of the datasets result in posteriors with $95\%$ intervals containing the real value.
+For $\eta=0.5$ (intermediate density-dependence), estimates were less dependent on $\boldsymbol{\alpha}$ but for $\theta=(1.5,0.5)$ there was only $70\%$ due to underestimation again.
+However, for $\eta=1$ (frequency-dependent mixing), there was some overestimation; for $\theta=(0.2,1),(0.5,1) \text{ and } (1.5,1)$ $92\%,86\%$ and $89\%$ of datasets results in credible intervals containing the real value of $\beta$.
+In the converse situation, when data was generated from the ``split'' distribution and an $\boldsymbol{\alpha}$ proportional to the UK distribution was used, we saw comparably poor performance, but typically in the opposite direction.
+Thus, where there was overestimation in the UK data and split $\boldsymbol{\alpha}$ case there was underestimation of $\beta$ and vice-versa. \\

+The same figures for datasets with $N=100$ households are shown in Figure \ref{fig:synthetic data validation 100}.
+Similar biases were observed for these smaller datasets but the coverage was better due to the wider credible intervals.
+Box-and-whisker plots showing the distribution of ESS values for datasets with $N=100$ and $1000$ households are shown in Figures \ref{fig:ESS box and whisker 100} and \ref{fig:ESS box and whisker 1000} respectively.
+For the medium and high-information cases we performed a more expansive analysis in which we fit both $\eta$ and $\beta$ simultaneously.
+We found that the MCMC method was able to reliably recover both parameters across all scenarios, as presented in Figure \ref{fig: synthetic data validation 1000} (not shown).